hashim222/coding-library-drf-api/Testings.md

 # Testings

-- ### All aspects of this project were tested manually during development.

 ## URL Testings

 - Both the development and deployed versions of each URL have been manually tested by adding all the `/profiles`, `/posts`, `/comments`, `/likes`, `/bookmarks`, and `/followers` next to url path one at a time to ensure everything is working.